Resonaa/gfas/README.md

 ### GitHub Actions

 - Fork this repository.
-- Create a personal access token in GitHub settings (only `user:follow` is required).
+- Create a personal access token with the `user:follow` permission.
-- Set the token as a secret named `TOKEN` of the repository.
+- Set an action secret named `TOKEN` in the repository containing the token value.
+- You are ready to follow back automatically!
 - (Optional) Modify the scheduled time in `.github/workflow/sync.yml`.
 By default, it runs at 0 minutes past the hour every 6 hours.
 - (Optional) Maybe you want to trigger the `Sync` workflow manually to see the effect.
-- You are ready to follow back  automatically!

 ### CLI

-#### Installing With Cargo

 ```sh
 $ cargo install gfas